maomao0007/restaurant_list/README.md

 - Status Notifications: Receive notifications for successful or failed data operations (add, update, delete).
 - Prevent accidental data loss: Clicking the delete button will prompt an alert to reconfirm.

+## Environment Setup
+This project requires the following software to be installed:
+Node.js v18
+MySQL v8

 ## How to Use
 1. Open your terminal and clone the repository:
    ```shell